cloudymax/pxeless/README.md

 ## Docker Quickstart

-  It is advised to run PXEless in a docker container due to it's reliance on
+  It is advised to run PXEless in a docker container due to it's reliance on Linux-only packages.

 > Skip 1 and 2 if you already have a cloud-init file